-If a large number of articles on topic is any indication, political correctness is akin to entering a boxing ring with one or both of your hands tied behind your back.
+If a large number of articles on the topic is any indication, political correctness is akin to entering a boxing ring with one or both of your hands tied behind your back.

 The liberal discourse, for all practical purposes, is irrevocably entrenched within the limits of political correctness.